Olympus PEN-F vs Sony RX100 II

 With 20.2MP, the PEN-F offers a slightly higher resolution than the RX100 II (20MP), but the PEN-F nevertheless has larger individual pixels (pixel pitch of 3.34μm versus 2.41μm for the RX100 II) due to its larger sensor.
-Moreover, the PEN-F is a somewhat more recent model (by 2 years and 7 months) than the RX100 II, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the PEN-F is a much more recent model (by 2 years and 7 months) than the RX100 II, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the PEN-F has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Unlike the RX100 II, the PEN-F has the capacity to capture high quality composite images (40MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

 The Olympus PEN-F has a native sensitivity range from ISO 80 to ISO 25600.
 The corresponding ISO settings for the Sony Cyber-shot DSC-RX100 II are ISO 100 to ISO 12800, with the possibility to increase the ISO range to 100-25600.